First, Inspiration from Others Regarding Proximity

-Another big influence God is using to re-orient our lives is Ched Myers and his work with Bartimaeus Cooperative Ministries.
+Another big influence that helps to inform my thinking on all this is Ched Myers and his work with Bartimaeus Cooperative Ministries.
 Our first real exposure to Ched’s thought was in Sabbath Economics: Household Practices by Matthew Colwell, a follow-up to Myers’ seminal work, Sabbath Economics.
 As quoted at the top of this page, Colwell writes:

 Solidarity is therefore not a form of disengagement with those who are not poor.
 It is instead an engagement with the whole world from the vantage point of a deep connection with those who have been excluded, confined to the margins of society, or made poor by the economic systems and structures of that world.
 It is the practice of aligning one’s hopes with the poor and marginalized by placing one’s self in proximity to those people.
 (Italics added)